E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Performance metric details

 Among our molecular quality metrics, the atom and bond total variation distances TV\textsubscript{a} and TV\textsubscript{b} are a good measure of how well most of the data modes are captured, whereas MST should better measure the quality of the molecules.
 For instance, if the method captures a single mode of distribution well, and generates very high-quality molecules, it may still have relatively bad TV\textsubscript{a} and TV\textsubscript{b}. \paragraph{TV\textsubscript{a}, TV\textsubscript{b}} We define TV\textsubscript{a} and TV\textsubscript{b} as:

-where $N_a, N_b$ are the numbers of atoms and bonds of type $b$, $a$ and $b$ are the atom and bond types, $\mathcal{A}$ and $\mathcal{B}$ are the sets of all unique atoms and bonds, $p_d$ and $p_g$ are probability distributions determined on data and generated statistics, and $|\cdot|$ is the absolute value.
+where $N_a, N_b$ are the numbers of atoms and bonds of type $b$, $a$ and $b$ are the atom and bond types, $\mathcal{A}$ and $\mathcal{B}$ are the sets of atoms and bonds considered, $p_\mathcal{D}$ and $p_g$ are probability distributions based on data and generated statistics, and $|\cdot|$ is the absolute value.

 \paragraph{MST:} Denoting the Tanimoto Similarity as TS$=(\v_1 \cap \v_2 )/(\v_1 \cup \v_2)$, where $\v_1$ and $\v_2$ are Morgan Fingerprints based on molecular graphs, we compute the average maximum similarity to test (MST) as: